SAND ANIMATION ARTIST

 In 1928, Mickey Mouse took off with Steamboat Willie, the first cartoon that had synchronized sound.
 Soon after, in 1932, Disney released it’s first full color film Flowers & Trees, followed by Snow White and the Seven Dwarfs in 1937, which was their first feature length film.
 Snow White raised cartoon drawing to the level of art.

 Sand animation was invented in 1968, by Caroline Leaf, for her project at Harvard University.
 Her first animated film was "Sand, or Peter and the Wolf", which she created by moving sand with her hands on an illuminated glass surface.
 By the late 1990’s, sand animators began demonstrating their works of live animated art to large audiences, adding a projector and screen.
 The sand artist’s projected, live, storytelling performances explore the relationship between real and virtual spaces, and create emotionally immersive environments which provide both entertainment and instruction.
-Live sand animations are currently projected large scale onto a mega screen, using the latest in digital technologies, and synched to a live or recorded soundtrack.
+Live sand animations are currently projected large scale onto a mega screen, using the latest in digital technologies, and synced to a live or recorded soundtrack.

 Are you fully utilizing the projection screens at your venue?
 You can add a futuristic, artistic and informative element to your event with a living sand animation, the latest trend in projection art.